Gen Z Is Job Hopping: Here’s How to Adjust Your Recruiting Strategy

 How will shorter employee tenures impact your company?

 Considering millennials and Gen Z make up 40% of the current workforce, these shifts in career expectations are already having a major impact on employment operations and will continue to do so for the foreseeable future.
-And the cost to your company might be higher than you think: according to a study by the Center for American Progress, the cost of losing an employee can cost anywhere from 16% of their salary to 213% for highly trained positions.
+And the cost to your company might be higher than you think: according to labor statistics by the Center for American Progress, the cost of losing an employee can cost anywhere from 16% of their salary to 213% for highly trained positions.
 In other words, if an employee is making $120,000 a year, the loss could be up to $255,600 for your company!

 How to build a recruiting strategy that accounts for shorter tenures